SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

     Extensions can add new computed properties,
-    but they cannot add :ref:`ClassesAndStructures_StoredProperties`,
+    but they cannot add :ref:`Properties_StoredProperties`,
-    or add :ref:`ClassesAndStructures_StoredPropertyObservers`
+    or add :ref:`Properties_StoredPropertyObservers`
     to existing stored properties.

 .. _Extensions_Initializers: